JeffersonLab/clara-docs/source/data-processing.rst

             The maximum number of processing nodes to be used.
 Farm mode only. (default: 1)

       [-t | --threads <maxThreads>]
             The maximum number of processing threads to be used per node.
+In case value = auto t=local-node processor count.
-            (default: 36 for farm mode and local-node processor count otherwise))
+            (default: 36 for farm mode and 2 for the local mode))

+      [-f | --file-list <fileList>]
+            Full path to the file containing the names of data-files to be processed.
+Note: actual files are located in the inputDir.
+            (default: $CLAS12DIR/config/files.list)

+      [-y | --yaml <yamlComposition>]
+            Full path to the file describing application service composition.
+            (default: $CLAS12DIR/config/services.yaml)